 Study Subject: This program offers postdoctoral research fellowships in all fields, coupled with faculty mentoring, professional development, and academic networking opportunities.

-Number of Scholarships: NYU will award up to six in-residence fellowships in 2018.
+Number of Awards: NYU will award up to six in-residence fellowships in 2018.

 The fellowship program is open to all areas of study at the University.
 Individuals who meet one of the following criteria are eligible to apply: